 Much has been written about the two or three years post-Creatures, during which Winslet’s career skyrocketed while Lynskey’s came to a halt.
 Possessed of a lack of industry know-how, an inherent shyness and girl-next-door looks (qualities that would nowadays be championed), you could argue that, if anything, she was just a little too ahead of her time.

-It’s because of all the above, and so much more, that I can say with emphatic certainty: Melanie Lynskey is my favourite actress.
+It’s because of all the above, and so much more, that I say with emphatic certainty: Melanie Lynskey is my favourite actress.